Removing executors or trustee is one of the most common enquiries that I receive.

 A. General Principles The most commonly quoted case in this area of the law is Letterstedt v Boers, 9 App.
 Cas.
 371, which stated that the welfare of the beneficiaries of the trust is the primary concern.
 Lord Blackburn quoted Story’s Equity Jurisprudence, s.1287 and stated: “Story says, but in cases of positive misconduct, courts of equity have no difficulty in interposing to remove trustees who have abused their trust; it is not indeed every mistake or neglect of duty, or inaccuracy of conduct of trustees, which will induce courts of equity to adopt such a course.
 But the acts or omissions must be such as to endanger the trust property or show a want of honesty, or a want of proper capacity to execute the duties, or a want of reasonable fidelity”.
 The learned Judge held that the main guide for the courts must be the welfare of the beneficiaries..
 B. Leading Case in British Columbia In the decision of Conroy v.
 Stokes, (1952) 4 D.L.R.
 124 (B.C.C.A.), the court set out the test for the removal of a trustee.
 In that decision the Court was considering an appeal where the trial Judge removed trustees appointed under a will due to friction that had developed between the applicants and the trustees.
 An application was made under Section 30 of the Trustee Act which allowed the courts to remove and replace trustees where it “shall be expedient to appoint a new trustee”.
 The Court of Appeal applied the decision of Forster v.
 Davies (1861) 45 E.R.
 1134 to the effect that: “The mere fact of there being a dissension between one of the several cestquis que trust and the trustee is not a sufficient ground for this court removing that trustee from the trust.”
 The court went on to quote with approval the test enunciated in Lettersteht v Boers (1884), 9 App.
 Cas.
 371 where it was stated that in order to justify the removal of the trustee it must be shown that the acts or omission must be such as to endanger the trust property or to show a want of honesty, or want of proper capacity to execute the duties, or want of reasonable fidelity.
 Accordingly, the test as set out in Conroy V. Stokes can be stated as follows: In order to remove a trustee it must be shown that his or her acts or omissions either a) in danger trust property or, b) demonstrate dishonesty; or c) incapacity; or d) a lack of reasonable good-faith.
 Most of the recent cases demonstrate that the critical aspect of such an application is evidence that the trust property has been or is endangered by the conduct of the trustee.
 It therefore seems clear in law that while it is often the friction between the parties that causes the client to seek counsel, it is insufficient as a ground for removing a trustee unless the friction endangers trust property or otherwise demonstrates dishonesty, incapacity, or a lack of reasonable good-faith.
 It is essential that counsel critically consider the evidentiary basis for removing a trustee prior to bringing on such an application.
 The practitioner must analyze the particular family dynamics that are involved.
 There are increasingly more and more contested claims between siblings, step siblings, step parents and the like.
 While the clients will typically tell a tale of horror, embezzlement, and high handedness, it again must be stressed that the practitioner must carefully examine the aforesaid legal test, prior to rushing off to court to attempt to remove the offending trustee.
 The courts will also on occasions, gives the executor another chance to remedy the default or face being removed.
 The court will view a loss to the estate that is caused by inadvertence more tolerably then they will view a loss due to a breach of duty for personal gain, dishonesty, or incapacity.

-I strongly believe that most estate practitioners will increasingly see an influx of upset beneficiaries in their office demanding removal and replacement of undesirable executors and trustees.
+I strongly believe that most estate practitioners will increasingly see an influx of upset beneficiaries in their office to help with removing executors and trustees demanding and replacing them when undesirable.
 A review of the law in this area quickly demonstrates to the practitioner that such an application is not nearly as straightforward and simple as one might think.
 The purpose of this paper has been to demonstrate that a careful analysis of the evidence available in order to make such an application must clearly be found and properly analyzed, if such an application is to succeed.